Larry Christenson: Career

 Thereafter, injuries would begin to plague Christenson's career.
 He began the 1979 season on the disabled list (DL), with elbow problems, missing the first month.
 Later, that June, Christenson broke his collarbone during a charity bicycle ride and missed several weeks.
 He ended up with a 5–10 record that season.
 He was nearly dealt along with Tug McGraw and Bake McBride to the Texas Rangers for Sparky Lyle and Johnny Grubb at the 1979 Winter Meetings in Toronto, but the proposed transaction was never executed because a deferred money issue in Lyle's contract went unresolved.

 In 1980, Christenson started off 3–0, but went on the DL, again, and had elbow surgery.
 He recovered to finish the season 5–1 and start Game 4 of the 1980 World Series, but was knocked out of the game in the first inning.
 In 1981, Christenson posted a less-than-stellar 4–7 record, but notched a win in the 1981 National League Division Series, against the Montreal Expos.
 His last injury-free season was 1982, when he made 32 starts and went 9–10.
 In 1983, Christenson went under the knife for elbow surgery for the final time, after a 2–4 start.
 He failed to make the postseason roster and the Phillies gave him his unconditional release on November 10 of that year, his 30th birthday.

 Although only a .150 hitter (64-for-427) in his 11-year major league career, Christenson hit 11 home runs with 46 RBI and 24 bases on balls.

-Christensen tried for several years, spent in his home state of Washington, to rehabilitate from his numerous surgeries, but was unable to return to baseball.
+Christenson tried for several years, spent in his home state of Washington, to rehabilitate from his numerous surgeries, but was unable to return to baseball.

 Personal life

-He began a career in institutional investing in 1985, and currently is president of Christenson Investment Partners, which works with institutional asset managers and investors.
+Christenson began a career in institutional investing in 1985, and currently is president of Christenson Investment Partners, which works with institutional asset managers and investors.
 Christenson resides in the Philadelphia area.
-He has two adult daughters; Claire and Libby.
+He has two adult daughters.
 Christenson maintains his ties with the Phillies and is well known locally for his work on behalf of numerous charities.